Operation Hadal: Production

 Operation Hadal was filmed in Qingdao.
 Production used multiple models of naval vessels.
 It was filmed entirely with IMAX cameras.

+Soundtrack

+Elliot Leung who composed the score to Operation Red Sea returned for the sequel.
+The soundtrack album containing 27 tracks with a duration of approximately 66 minutes was released by Sony Music on January 29, 2025.

 Release

 Operation Hadal It was released on 29 January 2025 (Chinese New Year).